 Absolutely.
-We have designed a route just for you.
+We have designed a dirt route just for you.
 This route will introduce you to the feeling of graded surfaces like dirt and gravel.
 If you would like an easy, controlled environment to improve your skills we recommend you participate!

 can i take a pillion?

 Yep!
 We want you to bring your partners and friends along for the ride.
-If you are bringing a pillion rider, we recommend you take our beginners route.
+If you are bringing a pillion rider, we recommend you take our beginner or road route.
 If you are an advanced rider, you can bring a pillion on all routes, but be aware it will be challenging to break and accelerate on steep sections and clear washouts confidently.
 If you want to bring a pillion, we suggest you ride our beginners route together and then try our intermediate routes on your own.

 what kind of motorcycle do i need?